shiwang0211/minimal-mistakes/_posts/2020-06-09-recommender-system.md

 - Problem with traditional graph embedding: some items with few interaction.
 How to do cold-starting.

-- Motivation: use **side information** to enhance the embeddings (e.g., category, brand, price) with different weights
+- Motivation: use **side information** to enhance the embeddings (e.g., category, brand, price) with different weights.

 <img src="../assets/figures/dl/eges.png" width="500">